jimmyng94/PawBeat/README.md

 PawPulse is an [open-source](https://github.com/jimmyng94/PawPulse/blob/master/LICENSE) pet health monitoring project developed in University Of Glasgow using a Raspberry Pi.
 The main functions that the project provide are:
 - Heartbeat Monitoring
 - Pedometer
-- Live data display through the [website](https://tymonherzyk.github.io/PawPulseWeb/).
+- Live data display through a [website](https://tymonherzyk.github.io/PawPulseWeb/)

 Currently, the development of the project is only intended to be used on a dog.
 Usage on other pets will require further testing.